edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 }
 ```

 * `alg` *(required)* MUST be "EdDSA".
-Standardizing on one scheme maximizes interoperability.
+Standardizing on one scheme prevents jurisdictions with incompatible or weaker cryptography.
 The RSA, HMAC, and ES256 algorithms MUST NOT be used.
-(This choice is motivated by compatibility with the vLEI and its associated ACDC ecosystem, which uses the Montgomery-to-Edwards transformation.)
+(This choice is motivated by compatibility with the vLEI and its associated ACDC ecosystem, which depends on the Montgomery-to-Edwards transformation.)
 * `typ` *(required)* MUST be "JWT".
-* `ppt` *(required)* MUST be "passport".
+* `ppt` *(required)* Per STIR, MUST be "passport".
-* `kid` *(required)* MUST be an AID controlled by the OP.
-Typically this is NOT the AID that identifies the OP as a legal entity, but rather an AID controlled by software operated by the OP.
+* `kid` *(required)* MUST be the OOBI of an AID controlled by the OP.
+Typically this is NOT the AID that identifies the OP as a legal entity, but rather an AID controlled by software running on or invoked by the SBC operated by the OP.
 (The AID that identifies the OP as a legal entity may be controlled by a multisig scheme and thus require multiple humans to create a signature.
 This AID MUST be singlesig and, in the common case where it is not the legal entity AID, MUST have a delegate relationship with the legal entity AID, proved through Delegate Evidence.)
-* `orig` *(required)* MUST conform to SHAKEN requirements.
-TODO: only phone nums; use plus? what about multiple vals?
+* `orig` *(required)* MUST conform to SHAKEN requirements, with the additional constraint that only one phone number is allowed.
+Although the containing SIP INVITE may allow multiple originating phone numbers, only one can be tied to evidence evaluated by verifiers.
 * `dest` *(required)* MUST conform to SHAKEN requirements.
-TODO: only phone nums; use plus? what about multiple vals?
 * `evd` *(required)* MUST be the OOBI of a bespoke ACDC that constitutes a verifiable data graph of all evidence justifying belief in the identity and authorization of the AP, the OP, and any relevant delegations.
 An OOBI is a special URL that returns IANA content-type `application/json+cesr`.
 Such a URL can be hosted on any convenient web server, and is analogous to the `x5u` header in X509 contexts.
 See below for details.
 * `origId` *(optional)* Follows SHAKEN semantics.
 * `iat` *(required)* Follows standard JWT semantics.
 * `jti` *(required)* Follows standard JWT semantics.

 #### ACDCs
 Besides digital signatures and SAIDs, and the ephemeral PASSporT, VVP's long-lasting evidence uses the ACDC format {{TOIP-ACDC}}.
 This is normalized, serialized data with an associated digital signature.
-Unlike X509 certificates, ACDCs are bound directly to AIDs, not to public keys.
+Unlike X509 certificates, ACDCs are bound directly to the AIDs of their issuers and issuees, not to public keys of these parties.
 This has a radical effect on the lifecycle of evidence, because keys can be rotated without invalidating ACDCs.
 Unlike X509 certificates, JWTs {{RFC7519}}, and W3C Verifiable Credentials {{W3C.REC-vc-data-model-20220303}}, signatures over ACDC data are not *contained* inside the ACDC; rather, they are *referenced by* the ACDC and *anchored in* a verifiable data structure called a Key Event Log or KEL {{TOIP-KERI}}.

 <figure>
 <name>X509 compared to ACDC</name>